Fixing three dimensional geometries from entanglement entropies of CFT$_2$

-\centerline{ Peng Wang, Houwen Wu and Haitang Yang } \centerline{ \it Center for theoretical physics} \centerline{ \it Sichuan University} \centerline{ \it Chengdu, 610064, China} \centerline{pengw@scu.edu.cn, iverwu@scu.edu.cn, hyanga@scu.edu.cn} \centerline{\bf Abstract} In this paper, we propose an approach to derive three dimensional geometries from the dual CFT$_2$ entanglement entropies.
-We only employ the holographic principle and do not use any assumption about the AdS/CFT correspondence and bulk geometry.
-Our strategy is to use both UV and IR-like CFT$_2$ entanglement entropies to fix the bulk geodesics.
-By a simple trick, then the metric can be extracted from the geodesics.
-As examples, we derive the pure AdS$_3$ metric from the entanglement entropies of free CFT$_2$, and more importantly the BTZ black hole from the entanglement entropies of finite temperature CFT$_2$.
-Consequently, CFT$_2$ with finite size or topological defects can be worked out by simple transformations.
-Following the same steps, in principle, it is possible to derive all three dimensional (topologically distinct) holographic classical geometries from the dual CFT$_2$ entanglement entropies.
+\centerline{ Peng Wang, Houwen Wu and Haitang Yang } \centerline{ \it Center for theoretical physics} \centerline{ \it Sichuan University} \centerline{ \it Chengdu, 610064, China} \centerline{pengw@scu.edu.cn, iverwu@scu.edu.cn, hyanga@scu.edu.cn} \centerline{\bf Abstract} In this paper, we propose a method of fixing the leading behaviors of three dimensional geometries from the dual CFT$_2$ entanglement entropies.
+We employ only the holographic principle and do not use any assumption about the AdS/CFT correspondence and bulk geometry.
+Our strategy involves using both UV and IR-like CFT$_2$ entanglement entropies to fix the bulk geodesics.
+With a simple trick, the metric can be extracted from the geodesics.
+As examples, we fix the leading behaviors of the pure AdS$_3$ metric from the entanglement entropies of free CFT$_2$ and, more importantly, the BTZ black hole from the entanglement entropies of finite temperature CFT$_2$.
+Consequently, CFT$_2$ with finite size or topological defects can be determined through simple transformations.
+Following the same steps, in principle, the leading behaviors of all three dimensional (topologically distinct) holographic classical geometries from the dual CFT$_2$ entanglement entropies can be fixed.

 \eject \baselineskip=16pt